shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 If an ability has a cost, it must be paid in full to activate it.

 If an ability has a requirement, that requirement must be met for the ability to resolve.
 An ability with unmet requirements can still be activated, but its requirements must be met by the time it gets processed by the queue.

+# Speeds

+Abilities and actions have a speed that may allow them to jump ahead in the queue.
+From fastest to slowest, the speeds are Super Fast, Fast, Normal, Slow, Super Slow.
+A reacting ability that has a speed faster than the ability it reacts to may go before it in the queue.
+If an ability does not specify a speed, it is always Normal speed.

 # Moments